-Psychotherapy will interest those with a curiosity about the mind.
-All psychotherapy involves sitting in a room with a person or people in mental pain and psychological confusion, conflict and distress and trying to make sense of what is going on.
+Medical psychotherapy will interest those with a curiosity of the mind.
+Medical Psychotherapy involves sitting in a room with a person or people in mental pain and psychological confusion, conflict and distress and trying to make sense of what is going on.

 The video and information below explains what a Medical Psychotherapist does, what makes the specialty different from others in psychiatry, and why it might be a great career choice for you.

 Why is Medical Psychotherapy a great specialty to choose?

 As a Medical psychotherapist you are trained as a medical doctor, a psychiatrist and a psychotherapist.